-Over the last 50+ years, the X-Men have become one of Marvel Comics most read comic books.
-And or good reason.
+Over the last 50+ years, the X-Men have become one of Marvel Comics’ most-read comic books.
+And for good reason.
 The stories are great, the heroes are courageous, the art is outstanding, and the enemies, well, the enemies are world-class.
-In fact, they’re so world-class that for all of the superheroes at Marvel, none save for except Spider-Man are as well-known.
+In fact, they’re so world-class that of all of the superheroes at Marvel, none save for except Spider-Man are as well-known.

 Mojo is one of the “spineless ones” and no different than the others in his species is unable to move without the help of technology.
 He is the ruler of the Mojoverse and the Mojoverse is a dimension where the beings are devoted to watching his gladiator-inspired televised events.
 Mojo doesn’t ask his participants to participate in his events.
 Instead, he believes in the slave trade and his participants are slaves.

 So as to drum up business, Mojo sent Longshot to Earth to join the X-Men.
 Shortly after his arrival on Earth, Mojo felt that the X-men could grow his fan base…and he was right.
 The X-Men caused a rating spike and he wanted more.

 Over the years, Mojo has tried time and again to replicate his first encounter.
 It’s this very reason that he finds himself on this greatest X-Men enemies list.

 The Avengers are on this greatest X-Men enemies list for two reasons.
 First, there was an entire story arc that saw the two groups come to blows.
 Second, if any group in the Marvel Universe has the firepower to stand up to the X-Men, the Avengers do.